andela/jstasker-lab/README.md

 **Design Constraints**
   + The various sections and elements of the to-do list application should be referenced by properties of the application object.
 These attributes have been provided for you in the `jstasker.js` script file.

-  **DO NOT change the ids of the elements or the names of the methods and attributes.**
+  **Please, do not change the ids of the elements in the HTML file or the names of the methods and attributes in the `jstasker.js` file.
+They are required for the tests.**

 ###Sample output
 ![JSTasker](jstasker_output.png)